moustacheManHere/Vegetable-CNN-Serving/Docs/DeepLearning.md

     - ca1 keras model was saved with tenforflow version 2.13.0 and I'm using 2.15.0 so some of the layers are not compatible -> got the error "Layer 'layer_normalization_2' expected 2 variables, but received 0"
     - I tried to change the tensorflow version by downgrading my mac to 2.13.0 -> got "'Adam' object has no attribute 'build'" again due to version mismatch
     - In the end I decided to retrain the model from scratch in my Mac using the old dataset
+    - Tensorflow/serving doesn't work on a Mac as it is not supported yet.
+So I will be using a Image from this repo -> https://github.com/emacski/tensorflow-serving-arm so that it works

 [old] Retraining:
     - Dataset is located in DL folder but gitignore will block it cuz its too big